 E. Any teacher hired who begins her/his teaching duties after the designated first day of the school year will receive all such benefits stated in the contract prorated proportionately based on a full school year of 180 days.

-G. Longevity payments will be made according to the following table for fiscal year 10:
+H. Longevity payments will be made according to the following table for fiscal years 2013-2016:

 ARTICLE V - GRIEVANCE PROCEDURE

 A. A "grievance" is a dispute concerning the interpretation or application of this agreement or any amendment or supplement thereto.